There is an age-old debate about whether debit cards are better than credit cards. Some people love credit cards, and some hate them.

 Emergency Source of Funds

 If you are spending on credit, you may be inclined to spend more recklessly than if you had cash in hand.
-Credit card use can be tempting when you are not budgeting your cash properly and can lead to overspending and an inability to pay the bill.
+Credit card use can be tempting when you are not budgeting your cash properly, leading to overspending and an inability to pay the bill.
 With a debit card, you can not spend more than you have, which helps prevent impulse spending.

 Rewards on Purchases

 Debit card rewards: To begin with, very few debit cards offer rewards.
 Those that do may only offer a limited reward, such as ten cents cash back on each purchase.
-In general, debit card rewards won’t make much difference to your bottom line.
+In general, debit card rewards won’t significantly affect your bottom line.